 Because of more number of pages, shoppers find a multi-page checkout a lengthy and time-consuming process.
 When the process becomes too long, customers run out of patience and decide to abandon their shopping cart.
-What’s worse is they decide to make the purchase from a different store.
+What’s worse is they decide to purchase from a different store.

 Mistakes happen so often while filling out the details on the checkout page.
 In a multi-page checkout, customers are left with no choice except returning to the previous page and correcting the information.
 In many e-commerce stores, there is no option to edit and customers are asked to fill the entire details again.
 This causes frustration among customers and creates certain chances of cart abandonment.

 It is time to decide the right fit for your store!

-If you are really stuck in a dilemma about which one has better benefits, I would say- Go with a single page checkout.
+If you are stuck in a dilemma about which one has better benefits, I would say- Go with a single page checkout.
 Today, a single page checkout is overtaking multi-page checkout because store owners are more focused on providing customers with a way to complete their transactions in one go rather than asking them to follow a number of steps.

 Consider this: You go to an offline store to buy some stuff.
 After you are done selecting what you want, you go to one of the billing counters to make the payment.
 Tell me which counter do you look for?
 The counter that is less crowded and takes less time for you to make the payment and check out from the store.

 Similar is the case with online stores.
 Shoppers want to check out as early as possible and this is why One Page Express Checkout has gained so much popularity among e-retailers.